Kenya’s first-ever film festival, kicked off yesterday at the Kenyatta International Conference Center (KICC).

-The Kalasha Film & TV Trade Show – 28 & 29 October aims to showcase Kenyan, East African and Pan African companies under pavilions and has attracted participants from international TV & Film players.
+The Kalasha Film & TV Trade Show aims to showcase Kenyan, East African, and Pan African companies under pavilions and has attracted participants from international TV & Film players.

-There was pitching sessions where content creators get an opportunity to pitch their ideas to potential investors and also networking opportunities.
+There were pitching sessions where content creators get an opportunity to pitch their ideas to potential investors and also networking opportunities.

-Several work shops including one on copyright and funding took place yesterday.
-The facilitators emphasized on the need for actors to have a body that represents them in order for them to have a collective bargain.
+Several workshops including one on copyright and funding took place yesterday.
+The facilitators emphasized the need for actors to have a body that represents them in order for them to have a collective bargain.
 They also urged actors to take time and review contracts before they sign them.

-According to several local players we talked to, they were optimist that the revamped Kalasha international film market would provide the much needed platform to take the industry to the next level.
+According to several local players we talked to, they were optimistic that the revamped Kalasha international film market would provide the much-needed platform to take the industry to the next level.

-Content creator like Kikwetu productions were hopeful that the platform would make them meet as many content buyers as possible.
+Content creators like Kikwetu productions were hopeful that the platform would make them meet as many content buyers as possible.